Neuromuscular disorders can cause problems with:1

-Signs and symptoms of neuromuscular diseases can vary depending on the type of disorder and may be mild, moderate or severe.2 However, most neuromuscular disorders cause muscle weakness that worsens over time.2
+The signs and symptoms of neuromuscular diseases depend on the type of disorder, and may be mild, moderate or severe.
+However, most neuromuscular disorders cause muscle weakness that worsens over time.2

 The earliest and most common sign of neuromuscular disease is that a child does not reach developmental milestones when expected.
 These milestones include lifting their head, sitting, walking and talking.4–6

-While there is no cure for neuromuscular diseases, treatment and supportive care may improve symptoms, increase mobility and even increase life expectancy.1,8
+No, unfortunately neuromuscular diseases cannot currently be cured.
+However, treatment and supportive care may improve symptoms, increase mobility, and even increase life expectancy.1,8

 Where can I find out more about other neuromuscular disorders?